lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **Jelsafan0** _(19-Aug-18 04:50 PM)_

-> As I’ve said, whatever is most convenient to the group.
+> As I've said, whatever is most convenient to the group.

 _Iris shrugs._